The CSS Grid ain't real... That is to say, there is nothing there to see, no structure, no lines, no cells, nothing.

-The video below gives a quick impression of the CSS Grid Builder.
-And for those interested, we listed some reasons why we made this (free) app below it.
+The video below gives a quick impression of the CSS Grid Editor in Site Designer.
+And for those interested, we listed some reasons why we made this app below it.

 Powerful, hot, flexible all apply this layout method of the future.
 But, powerful new technologies often come with a bit of a learning curve.
 The same is true for CSS Grid.
 And the fact that the grid configuration is not easily visible, does not help!

 The visual grid editor (see previous big screenshot) illustrates the grid structure, and can serve as a quick reference.
 The structure can also easily be (re)defined using a range of cool controls.